opentext/storyteller/docs/stl/driver.md

     collects the layout information sequentially and also *Page Rasterizer* creates the image rasters - both doing their job in parallel.
-It is easier to keep image data separate from page layout - that way it is possible to create the XML sequentially (I am using sequential output stream, no random access needed for writing).
+It is easier to keep image data separate from page layout - that way it is possible to create the XML sequentially (we are using sequential output stream, no random access needed for writing).

 Example:

 The indirection of the resources is realized via automatically generated *Resource IDs* used to define the correspondence between `stl:page` and `stl:resource` elements.
 The resulting XML looks as follows:

 ```xml
 <stl:root ...>